 In the spring semester students meet again with the staff of the Honors Program to follow up on the discussion that was started in the fall during the first year orientation.
 Progress with academic and personal goals will be discussed.
-The student and advisor will begin to frame upper-class opportunities including Honors Colloquia and Seminar and Experiential Learning (study abroad, research opportunities, or other creative activity).
+The student and advisor will begin to frame upper-class opportunities including Honors Colloquia and Seminar and Experiential Learning (research opportunities and other creative activities).

-Students that have experienced academic difficulty in the fall are required to meet with a staff member of the Office of Academic Enrichment.
+Students that have experienced academic difficulty in the fall are required to meet with a staff member of the Office of Extended Learning.

 First-Year Students: Potential Honors candidates are identified during the Admissions process, based on High School GPA and SAT scores.
 Qualified candidates will be invited to opt into the program as incoming freshmen.
 Students have a high school GPA of 3.4 or higher or a minimum combined math and verbal SAT score of 1,200.